 This 12”x6” photograph album was found in a New England estate sale.
 It contains 14 pages with snapshots and hand written captions.
 The purchaser was able to track down the little girl straddling the corral fence on the ranch, Katie Brown.
 Katie and her dad Keith are mentioned in photos describing the cattle round up at Santa Rita Ranch.
 The photograph album is now in Tucson, AZ and we would like to return to Bliss family if possible.

-The photo album looks to be a visual journal describing the Arizona landscape to the Bliss family back East.
-We believe the photos were taken is 1947.
+The album looks to be a visual journal describing the Arizona landscape to the Bliss family back East.
+We believe the photos were taken in 1947.
 The journal starts out in Northern Arizona, including parts of the Navajo nation.
 Beginning on page 4 the photos are from the Santa Rita Mountains, south of Tucson, AZ.

 The top left photo on page 4 is looking northeast on Box Canyon Rd.
 The lower right photo is looking south towards Mt Wrightson.